 Now, you don’t need to have the mentioned outdated items.
 Having a laptop with a microphone of decent quality will do it.
 Thanks to that, research has become easier and more accessible for students who can complete mock studies and strengthen their practical skills.

 Play-based learning was something unimaginable at the end of the 20th century.
 In the 21 century, however, it is among the most effective teaching and learning strategies.
+A lot of modern mobile apps use this element of gamification, and here you can learn more and be consulted.
 In addition, the prevalence of gamification took off when technology became more accessible to people.

 Numerous academic institutions include educational games in their curricula.
 Moreover, teachers report that using games during classes improves student’s engagement and attention, which ultimately increases learning effects.

 In addition, games like Kahoot, Quizlet, Socrative create healthy competition among students and help employ active learning (understanding the subject) and spaced repetition (utilizing the knowledge within specific periods not to forget it).

 Virtual Reality and Augmented Reality are the products of technology development.
 They proved helpful a long time ago.
 Virtual Reality is predominant in simulating labs, fieldwork, and many other tasks.

 Thanks to VR, students get Best Careers in Tech upon graduation, as their interest in IT and the programming industry surge.
 In contrast, AR adds layers to an existing setting.
 For example, AR is used during Physics classes to explain complicated processes or Astronomy to display the Solar System.

 In addition, students of higher academic institutions, such as medical universities, use AR technologies to learn about the human body.